colbyfayock/email/README.md

-# email
+# Email
-Email starter using Ink/Grunt
+Responsive email starter using Ink, Sass, and Grunt